What is EVOO & How Does It Compare To Other Olive Oil Grades

 • Lampante olive oil: You never want to eat lampante olive oil in its original form, nor should you be able to, as it’s not suitable for people to consume.
 It must be refined and made more flavorful before it can be sold on grocery store shelves.

 • Light olive oil: Next on the totem pole is light olive oil, named such because of its light hue.
 Not only that, but it doesn’t have a lot of flavor, either.
-It contains just as much fat and as many calories as other olive oils though, so don’t be fooled.
+It contains just as much fat and as many calories as other olive oils, though, so don’t be fooled.

 • Pure olive oil: Standard olive oil is referred to as pure olive oil.
-It’s gone through refinement so it’s a grade or so above lampante olive oil.
+It’s gone through refinement, so it’s a grade or so above lampante olive oil.
 It may contain some extra virgin olive oil to add to its flavor profile, but it’s not EVOO.

 • Extra virgin olive oil: Now we get to EVOO, the highest grade of olive oil.

 Since EVOO is the best of the best when it comes to olive oil, it has strict regulations.
 For one, it must be free of every defect; otherwise, the olive oil would likely be classed as virgin olive oil.
-The U.S. Department of Agriculture or USDA, California Olive Oil Council or COOC, and the International Olive Council or IOC sets the regulations for EVOO, as do other similar organizations.

-EVOO products will be tested for peroxide values and free fatty acid.
+EVOO products will be tested for peroxide values and free fatty acids.
 Also, professional olive oil testers will consume the oil before it’s sold to check for flaws and defects.
 They’ll also critique the flavor profile and freshness.

 When buying EVOO, because of all the testing it must pass, you can be certain you’re getting the best, healthiest, and most flavorful olive oil on the market.